Some posts contain compensated links. Please read this disclaimer for more info.

 Sailing Is A Happy Medium In Terms Of Crowds

 Cruise ships are packed during the summer months, literally.
-Whilst you can find adult only cruises, it’s likely that the ship is going to be carrying all manner of visitors, including families with small children, groups of friends, couples, and everything in-between.
+While you can find adult-only cruises, the ship will likely be carrying all manner of visitors, including families with small children, groups of friends, couples, and everything in-between.

-Whilst that’s great if you want an action-packed, quite loud holiday, it’s not ideal if you want to chill out, and if you have a particular set of people you want to spend your time with.
+While that’s great if you want an action-packed, quite loud holiday, it’s not ideal if you’re going to chill out and if you have a particular set of people you want to spend your time with.

 You Can Relax As Much As You Want